NikolaiRadke/Noko/howto_compile/README.md

 Windows: IDE 1.6.6-1.6.9 will *not* work without Optiboot.
 Install Optiboot and see intructions below.

 ### Note:
 The sketch will **not** run without the Si4703 radio module.
-If you want to test it anyway, you have to modify *NOKO.ino*.
+If you want to test it anyway, you have to modify *Noko.ino*.
 Change the line
 ```#define def_radio 1           // Using Radio?```
 in the beginning of the sketch into
 ```//#define def_radio 1           // Using Radio?```